OpenWIS/openwis-documentation/_posts/2016-03-07-OpenWIS-Technical-Committee-2016-Mar.md

 				5. WQ - how would GeoNetwork expose these privileges etc to OpenWIS?
 				6. JT - GeoNetwork decides based on permissions whether to show you the buttons for the related actions.
 				7. RGb - we should investigate how to link the data policy in the metadata with the assignment of GeoNetwork privileges - but maybe too complicated.
-				8. A-OWIS-TC-2016-21: RGb - Investigate how to link the data policy in the metadata with the assignment of GeoNetwork privileges.
-OWIS-A
+				8. ACT-OWIS-TC-2016-21: RGb - Investigate how to link the data policy in the metadata with the assignment of GeoNetwork privileges.
+OWIS-ACT
 				9. RGr - We also have a problem syncing access privileges between GISCs or even agreeing a common understanding of roles between GISCs.
-				10. A-OWIS-TC-2016-22: RGr - Create a work package to review Data Policy and Access Control implications in detail.
-OWIS-A
+				10. ACT-OWIS-TC-2016-22: RGr - Create a work package to review Data Policy and Access Control implications in detail.
+OWIS-ACT
 		3. New technology (RESTful vs SOAP?
 More facilities such as a CI testing environment or servers for hosting Vagrant environments?)
 			1. Already discussed above.